Configure Tokens and Run Sample App

 Now run mesibo_sample to test out messaging and group messaging.

-Run the app you built in the previous step.
-You should install the app on two devices.
-On the first device, click on the Login as User1 button and on another device, click on the Login as User2 button.
-If you do not have two devices, you can also use web messengeropen_in_new as second user to try your app.
+Install the app on two devices.
+On the first device, tap Login as User1 and on the second, tap Login as User2.
+If you only have one device, you can use the mesibo Web Messenger as the second user.

-You can contact usopen_in_new if you still having an issue connecting.
+status = 1.
+Everything that follows depends on a successful connection.
+You can contact us if you still having an issue connecting.

 Once you receive the connection status 1, you can explore all the demo features.You can also add a breakpoint on Mesibo_onMessage to see that you got the messages there.